 HDX report provides detailed HDX data per site.
 The data for each site is shown in two views.

-- QoE Index - The QoE is a numeric value between 0 – 100, the higher the value the better the user experience.
+- QoE Index - The Quality of Experience (QoE) is a numeric value between 0–100.
+The higher the value the better the user experience.

 - Users – The number of active users on the site.

-- UDP Flows – The number of active HDX sessions on the site that use UDP protocols.
+- UDP Flows – The number of active HDX sessions on the site that use the UDP protocol.

-- Sessions – The total number of active HDX sessions on the site, this includes both SSI and MSI sessions.
+- Sessions – The total number of active HDX sessions on the site, including both Small-Scale Integration (SSI) and Medium-Scale Integration (MSI) sessions.

-You can clik on individual site to view details about all the variables affecting QoE.
+You can clip on the individual site to view details about all the variables affecting QoE.
 Each pair of row shows the QoE factors for data calculated at local and remote sides for a given virtual path.

-Latency, jitter and packet drop variables affecting QoE are effective numbers that Citrix SD-WAN appliance is measuring.
-For example, there could be larger percent of packet drop in the network, since Citrix SD-WAN corrects the packet drops through its own protocol, the effective packet loss seen by the application would be much lesser, hence improves the QoE for HDX applications.
+Latency, jitter, and packet drop variables affecting QoE are the effective numbers that the Citrix SD-WAN appliance is measuring.
+For example, there can be larger percent of packet drop in the network, since Citrix SD-WAN corrects the packet drops through its own protocol, the effective packet loss seen by the application would be much lesser, hence improves the QoE for HDX applications.
 Similarly, latency improvement through packet duplication also improves the QoE for HDX applications.
-In other words, Citrix SD-WAN improves the QoE for HDX traffic by improving the factors those affect the QoE..
+In other words, Citrix SD-WAN improves the QoE for HDX traffic by improving the factors affecting the QoE.
 For more information see, HDX QoE.

 To view HDX Reports:

 In the Citrix SD-WAN Center, navigate to Reporting > HDX, and in the timeline control select a period.

 You can select and view reports of a particular time frame by using the timeline controls.
 For more information, see, Timeline controls.

 You can also create, save, and open report views.
 For more information, see, Manage views.